 - 1. What is the purpose of the form?
-The purpose of the form is (1) for health care providers to request a home environmental lead inspection for pregnant women and or child up to age sixteen years with an confirmed (venous) lead level of 5 μg/dL(five micrograms per deciliter of whole blood) or greater and who meet specific criteria described on the form and (2) To notify the Chicago Department of Public Health (CDPH) of all venous or capillary blood lead level of 45μg/dL or greater for a pregnant woman or child up to sixteen years of age who reside within the boundaries of the City of Chicago. - 2.
+The purpose of the form is (1) for health care providers to request a home environmental lead inspection for pregnant women and or child up to age sixteen years with an confirmed (venous) lead level of 5 μg/dL(five micrograms per deciliter of whole blood) or greater and who meet the specific criteria described on the form, (2) To request a Preventive Environmental Home Inspection (meeting CDPH's specified criteria) and (3) To notify the Chicago Department of Public Health (CDPH) of all venous or capillary blood lead level of 45μg/dL or greater for a pregnant woman or child up to sixteen years of age who reside within the boundaries of the City of Chicago. - 2.
 If the laboratory I use is required to report all lead tests to the Illinois Department of Health (IDPH), why should I make a referral to CDPH?
 CDPH receives the results of lead test (Capillary & Venous) for Chicago residents through IDPH's HHLPSS (Healthy Homes and Lead Poisoning Surveillance System).
 Through electronic notification from HHLPSS, CDPH is able to generate referrals for nurse case management and lead home investigation & inspection for residents of the City of Chicago, who are aged ≤ 16 years or is a pregnant women with a venous lead level ≥ 5 μg/dL.
 Note: Because CDPH receives electronic notification of lead test results (venous & capillary) for all citizens of Chicago, it is important that health care providers adhere to the criteria indicated on the form.
 Please check the appropriate services requested. - 3.
 What are the blood lead testing and result reporting requirements for Illinois?